kiyagak/WireShark-Portfolio/IP.md

 - **No other fragments** in the capture with the same **Identification** (`0xb81a`)
 - Wireshark sees **no need to reassemble** → no reassembly metadata → **no tag**

-> Think of it like this:
-> Wireshark only says *"Hey, this was fragmented but I put it back together"* when reassembly actually happens.
-> If there's **nothing to reassemble**, it stays silent.

 ---

 #### How to **force** Wireshark to show fragmentation status: